 The multistatic EDMG sensing instance may end with the sensing initiator polling each of the sensing responders for sensing measurement reports.

-The sensing initiator sends a DMG Sensing Poll frame to each of the sensing responders a SIFS after the transmission of the last PPDU.
-Each sensing responder responds after SIFS with a DMG Sensing Report frame which includes a DMG Sensing Report Control element and either a DMG Sensing Report element or one or more Channel Measurement Feedback elements.
+The sensing initiator sends a DMG Sensing Poll frame to each of the sensing responders, a SIFS after the transmission of the last PPDU.
+Each sensing responder responds after a SIFS with a DMG Sensing Report frame, which includes a DMG Sensing Report Control element and either a DMG Sensing Report element or one or more Channel Measurement Feedback elements.

 An example of an EDMG multistatic sensing measurement instance

 Figure 11-74p (Example of an EDMG multistatic sensing measurement exchange with two sensing responders) shows an example of an EDMG multistatic sensing measurement exchange.
-The instance starts with the sensing initiator sending a DMG Sensing Request frame (denoted by RQ) to each of the sensing responders to initiate the burst and indicate the parameters that will be used in the TRN fields of the EDMG multistatic sensing PPDUs in the instance.
-The sensing responders respond with DMG Sensing Response frames (denoted by RSP) indicating they are ready to participate in the instance.
+The ??EDMG Sensing?? instance starts with the sensing initiator sending a DMG Sensing Request frame (denoted by RQ) to each of the sensing responders to initiate the burst and indicate the parameters that will be used in the TRN fields of the EDMG multistatic sensing PPDUs in the ??EDMG Sensing?? instance.
+The sensing responders respond with DMG Sensing Response frames (denoted by RSP) indicating that they are ready to participate in the ?? instance.
 After receiving the response from the last sensing responder, the sensing initiator sends an EDMG multistatic sensing PPDU.
 Sensing responder STA A uses Sync field 1 for synchronization and sensing responder STA B uses Sync field 2 for synchronization.
 They then use the TRN field for sensing.
-After the EDMG multistatic sensing PPDU, the sensing initiator uses DMG Sensing Poll frame (denoted by Report RQ) to solicit reports from the sensing responder(*0862).
+After the EDMG multistatic sensing PPDU ??transmission??, the sensing initiator uses a DMG Sensing Poll frame (denoted by Report RQ) to solicit reports from the sensing responder(*0862).

 Example of an EDMG multistatic sensing measurement exchange with two sensing responders